What to Expect at Holy Wisdom Orthodox Church

 everyone to our Church.
 Because Orthodox Christianity is unfamiliar to

-many people on the Western Slope of Colorado — it was new to many of us as
+many people on the Western Slope of Colorado — and it was new to many of us as

 Getting to the Church